CA6-LiveTS/VodTS-chrome/README.md

 # Archived
-Future version of VodTS are developed at: https://github.com/david-ca6/vodts2
+Future versions of VodTS are developed at: https://github.com/david-ca6/vodts2

 # VodTS-chrome
 Chrome extension for reading LiveTS files